SullivanXiong/eState/README.md

 # eState
 Pinnacle Hacks 2021 repo for eState.

-eState is a democratic and transparent housing market. eState is a democratizing real estate market for all.
+eState is a platform that allows real estate agencies, estate seekers, and solo real estate agents to do estate transactions in a cheaper, faster, and more transparent way.

 # How to run the environment
   ## Get up-to-date npm and node